Anti-apartheid activist Ahmed Kathrada dies

 After the apartheid government banned the ANC and other political parties, Kathrada went underground and joined the armed struggle.
 But in 1963, he was swept up in police dragnet that would nab the top leadership of the ANC.

-After the infamous Rivonia trial, Kathrada and scores of other leaders, including Mandela, were convicted of treason and sentenced to life in prison with hard lard labor in the notorious Robben Island prison.
+After the infamous Rivonia trial, Kathrada and scores of other leaders, including Mandela, were convicted of treason and sentenced to life in prison with hard labor in the notorious Robben Island prison.

 Kathrada spoke about how the sentence was a relief, because most of the Rivonia trialists expected to hang.